 Spinach stuffed chicken breast cooking in an iron skillet.

-This chicken recipe tastes the best when you eat it on the first day as it can sometimes be a bit tricky to reheat, but you can definitely store it.
+This cream cheese stuffed chicken recipe tastes the best when you eat it on the first day as it can sometimes be a bit tricky to reheat, but you can definitely store it.

-To reheat the cheese stuffed chicken breast, place it on a baking sheet and cover with foil, then warm it in the oven for 10 minutes at 325°F.
+• Reheat: To reheat the spinach stuffed chicken breast, place it on a baking sheet and cover with foil, then warm it in the oven for 10 minutes at 325°F.

 Spinach stuffed chicken breast cooking on a white plate.

 Looking for more chicken recipes?
-Try baked chicken parmesan, one pot chicken parmesan pasta or chicken alfredo.
+Try chicken parmesan pasta, Madeira chicken or chicken Francese.

 Spinach stuffed chicken breast cooking on a white plate with broccoli.